llsc-supercloud/teaching-examples/C-Cpp/Fibonacci/Compile/README.md

 ## Compiling the Source Code

+The binary provided was built on the Rocky 8 operating system with `gcc` 12.2.0.
+If you try to run this on a different operating system with a different version of `gcc` you will likely get a `'GLIBC_2.25' not found` error or similar.
+To run on a different OS compile a new version of the binary.

+First navigate to the "Compile" directory.
 Compiling this example requires `gcc`.
 It was tested using gcc 7.1.1, but should compile with most versions of gcc.
 Since the source code is written in C++, we use the g++ command to compile:

 ```bash
 g++ fibonacci.cpp -o ../bin/fibonacci